-For students who have the option to enroll in a Bachelor’s of Arts program or a Bachelor’s of Science program in finance, the question might arise as to whether it’s better to get a BA or a BS.
+For students who have the option to enroll in a Bachelor’s of Arts program or a Bachelor’s of Science program in finance, the question might arise as to whether it’s better to get a BA or a BS in this field.
 Answering this question means understanding the difference between a BA and a BS, as well as understanding how those differences might aid a student in his or her future finance career.
-Choosing a major might only be half the battle when there are multiple degree formats from which to choose.
+Choosing a major might only be half the battle when there are many degree formats from which to choose.

 What’s the Difference Between a BS and a BA?